lovelaced/mediawiki_scraper/README.md

 To export the database to a JSON file within the docker container, do this:

 `sudo docker exec -it my-mongo mongoexport --db database --collection crops --out crop_db.json`

+To copy the file from the docker container to a local directory, do this:

+`sudo docker cp <CONTAINER_ID>:/crop_db.json /path/to/localdir`